 How to Use a Cannabis Infused Tincture Therapeutically

 Using the correct dose of cannabis is the single most important factor in having a successful therapeutic relationship with cannabis.
 Unlike most medications, cannabis cannot be prescribed at a certain quantity and frequency based on body weight and age.
 We all have a unique internal chemistry, and the cannabinoid system is very complex, so different dosages will be best for different people.
 With cannabis it is important to remember that for most people, less is more.
 Using too much cannabis will often decrease its effectiveness and increase the unwanted side effects.
+In fact, anecdotal evidence/studies have shown that patients tend to feel more energized and clear-headed when medicating with low doses of THC as opposed to high doses — although effects will vary from person to person.

 Organic Olive Oil Infused with Organically Grown Cannabis